FridaWikell/greenthumb-backend/README.md

 **ERD - connections**

 To easily see the connection between the classes, it is presented below.
-The auth class is in the diagram since the profile is based at it.
+The auth class is in the diagram since the profile is based on it.

 ![Screenshot of all classes together](doc/erd-beaver-auth.webp)